 For current and former employees and contractors of the Agency, composing an unclassified resumé may present a challenge.
 In some cases, individual pieces of information may not cause damage to national security when standing alone, but can do so if combined or associated with other information—this is sometimes referred to as the “mosaic effect.”
 As a general rule, the following items CANNOT be used in resumé:

 - Countries – Use regional terms instead of specific cities or countries

 - Agency-specific – Use general training or software descriptions as opposed to the specific names or titles, which may be classified

 - Names of People or Locations

 - Numbers – Use general terms to describe budget information and/or personnel information (e.g., “hundreds” or “millions” or “several”)

 - Office – Do not use organizational names below the office level (e.g., avoid group or branch names).

-Former Agency officers and contractors who need to contact the PCRB regarding items to be reviewed can do so through the Contact CIA page.
-(If using the web form, please be sure to fill out the form completely, including your full legal name and email address where you can be reached).
+Former Agency officers and contractors can contact the PCRB through the Contact CIA page—when using the web form, please be sure to fill out the form completely, including your full legal name and email address where you can be reached.

 Manuscripts also include (but are not limited to) the following: academic papers, articles for any type of media (newspapers, magazines, etc.), biographies, books, book chapters, logos, maps, outlines, photographs, presentation slides, tattoos, videos, and any type of ad hoc pieces.